Ragnarok the Animation: Secondary characters

-Zephyr is a wizard, and Takius's teacher.
+Zephyr is a wizard and Takius's teacher.
 He possesses similar characteristics to The Joker.
 He has a high-pitched laugh and does some very goofy antics throughout the anime, from laughing for no apparent reason, to fighting Roan with a candy cane.
 However, all that cannot seem to hide his incredible power, knowledge of magic, and his utter insanity.
 Zephyr once had a family, but they had lost their lives due to a failed experiment of his.
 Coupled with the ridicule of the public, Zephyr was driven insane to the point where he could be easily manipulated by the Dark Lord.
 The anime is vague on whether he went insane during teaching Takius or after.
 He is eventually saved by his former pupil, but too late for both of them.
 In the anime, Zephyr was the only character to have attained an "aura" which signifies the ultimate power he has gained through mercilessly killing hundreds of monsters and people (in Ragnarok Online it instead represents reaching level 99).

 The main antagonist of the series, the Dark Lord is the greatest representation of evil within Rune-Midgard.
-He shows a noticeable superiority to all other monsters in the anime, and proves to be the world's greatest threat, despite being sealed away long ago by the "Seven Ambitions."
-He is so cunning and devious, he manages to convince three of the seven souls he needs to be revived to work for him.
+He shows a noticeable superiority to all other monsters in the anime, and proves to be the world's greatest threat, despite being sealed away long ago by the "Seven Ambitions".
+He is cunning and devious, and manages to convince three of the seven souls he needs to be revived to work for him.
 From several scenes, it seems that the Dark Lord consists of two identities, both being equally evil.
 There is no apparent difference between the two identities, seemingly only shown to explain the different voices of this villain.
 Dark Lord is an actual MVP (boss) in Ragnarok Online.

 A towering, horned goat-like being who is the first to best the entire group of protagonists, possessing immense power, but obviously not fighting to the fullest in his fights (and often toying with his opponents).
 Though considered evil at first, he shows mercy by sparing the group and then respect when Judia rescues his son.
 It seems the Baphomet was one of the greatest beings preventing Dark Lord's revitalization, though he never directly interferes until the end.
 It is unknown whether or not Baphomet is stronger than the Dark Lord.
 At one point in the series it is revealed that Baphomet is concerned for the "balance of good and evil" which could explain why he opposes Dark Lord while being the evil himself.
 His weapon is a large hammer in the anime, while in the game he uses a purple scythe.
 Baphomet is an actual MVP (boss) in the game.